-8. To drop a party from the conference, swipe up and down to scroll, press the desired party, and press the Drop key.
+8. To drop a party from the conference, use the up and down navigation keys to highlight the desired party and press the Drop key.

 Creating a Conference Call By Joining Two Existing Calls

 1. Ensure you are on an active call with one of the parties with whom you wish to create a conference (the other party should be placed on hold).